FaggyDiman/politsim_taxbot/README.md

 - Creates a log file in the `YYYY-MM-DD` format.
 - Searches for the previous log file, if available.
 - Calculates tax based on `TAX_RATE` and `THRESHOLD`.
-- Inserts the calculated values into the appropriate records.
+- Inserts the calculated values into a BB-code table.
+- Makes API call to post the table in a thread.

 ## Usage
 The entry point is `main.py`.
 Constants in the file represent the credentials needed to connect to the database and post to the forum.
+Repo uses Github Actions workflow to execute automatically.

 ### Politsim users
 *Instructions coming soon*